VasoTracker/VasoTracker/VasoTracker_Temperature_Controller/README.md

 **Notes:**
 1. The A000077 Proto Shield is being discontinued.
 Many other suppliers sell equivalent prototyping boards (e.g. Adafruit 2077 Proto Shield).
+2. For pictures of Step 3 onwards, check the similar instructions for the pressure controller here: https://github.com/VasoTracker/VasoTracker/tree/master/VasoTracker_Pressure_Monitor)**
 2. The LCD shield uses the A0 pin for buttons.
 However, we (stupidly) connected our thermistor to A0.
 By bending the A0 pin on the stackable header and connecting it to A5 on the LCD shield, we are rerouting A0 on the LCD shield to A5 (thus enabling the thermistor to use A0).
 Obviously, by connecting the thermistor to A5, and altering the Arduino code, this step could be avoided!
 3. Should prevent accidental resetting of the Arduino (which would be annoying if it occurred during an experiment)... connect reset pin to 5V via 120 ohm resistor
 4. As an alternative to soldering the components onto the Arduino Proto Shield, an Arduino Proto Shield with Mini Breadboard could be used.